Hagersayed612/-the-sentiment-analysis-task/README.md

 Sentiment: 😊 Positive

 📌 Dataset
-The dataset used in this project is Amazon Fine Food Reviews, available on Kaggle.
+The dataset used in this project is Amazon Fine Food Reviews, available on Kaggle(https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews).

 📬 Contact
 For any questions, feel free to reach out:
 📧 hagersayed573@gmail.com
-🔗 LinkedIn